Dharmāgraha: Dharmic Assertion and the Sacred Quest

 Have you ever pondered what actions I, as an individual, can take amidst the polycrisis we find ourselves in?

 Inviting you to Dharmāgraha, a response rooted in Dharma.
-Dharmāgraha, Dharmic asserts that we embrace the invaluable preservation of Dharma principles, which enrich our lives and spread joy and positivity to those around us, including our beautiful planet.
-It elegantly explores the essence of Sacredness (yajvan aor bhāgavata), illuminating how it contrasts with Materialism and Organised Religion.
-Our journey towards awakening from oppression is rooted in humanity’s earliest organised societies, with each new generation contributing unique stories and perspectives to this ever-evolving narrative.
+Dharmāgraha asserts that we embrace the invaluable preservation of Dharmic principles.
+Those that enrich our lives and spread joy and positivity around us, including our beautiful planet.
+It elegantly explores the essence of Sacredness (yajvan aor bhāgavata), and contrasts it with Materialism and Organised Religion.

+This journey towards awakening from oppression is rooted in humanity’s earliest organised societies, with each new generation contributing unique stories and perspectives to this ever-evolving narrative.
 In that sense, this is not a retreat to the past, but an evolution forward, strongly anchored in our roots.

 Dharmāgraha is a manthan, an experiential laboratory that awakens individuals from apathy and illuminates systemic inequalities highlighting the vital need for fostering social progress.

 Although our historical legacy is rich in profound knowledge, it is essential for each generation to envision and contribute to a brighter future.
-Our present times, especially considering the complexities we face, demand a greater effort than ever to embody a Dharmic life rooted in compassion that facilitates genuine self-discovery.
+Our present times, especially considering the complexities we face, demand a greater effort than ever to embody a Dharmic Life rooted in compassion that facilitates genuine self-discovery.

 Process of the Manthan